avasdowney/club-cord/notes/reminders.md

 5. Commit changes to the database

 ## View reminder message
+This is for previewing or viewing the message for a reminder and what will be sent out prior to the date.

 1. Pass in reminder id and send message back to user
+2. This shows the current reminder message set for the meeting

+## Scheduler for reminders in the database
+This is going to be a function that checks the database everyday to see if any reminders need to be sent out.
+It will check if the date for the reminders matches the current day/hour and then send the reminder message to the discord server.